LyubomirT/Diffusion-Powered-Image-Synthesis-contributed/README.md

-# Image Generation using Simple Diffusion Models
+# Image Generation Using Diffusion Procedures